Central Line Associated Bloodstream Infection

-- Wash your hands before and after you touch your central line.
+- Wash your hands often.
+Always wash before and after you touch your central line.
 Use soap and water or an alcohol-based hand rub.
-Tell others to wash their hands before and after they visit to decrease the number of germs around you.
+Tell others to wash their hands before and after they visit.

-- Change and clean the caps and tubing as directed.
+- Change and clean the caps and tubing.
 You may need extra tubing to get your medicine.
 Ask your healthcare provider when and how to change the tubing and caps.
 Clean the caps before and after each use as directed.

 - You feel lightheaded, short of breath, and have chest pain.

 - You cough up blood.